keitaay/msound_imaging/README.md

 The tutorials and examples packaged with mSOUND were primarily intended for beamforming and applied imaging scenarios, including photoacoustics and shear shock wave modeling.
 This toolset extends the capabilities of mSOUND by defining and imposing additional, medical imaging-related parameters into mSOUND variables and data formats.
 This addition may allow this toolbox to act as a nonlinear imaging simulator with capabilities similar to more popular software such as Field-II or k-wave.

-## General Structure
+# General Structure
 This repository is structured as follows:

+## Demonstration Files
+`linear_image.m` - runs a simulation of a pulse-echo sequence on a designated field of scatterers.

+## Subdirectories
-`mSOUND` - not included; should be downloaded either in the same folder level as others in this repository, or elsewhere.
+`mSOUND` - included as a submodule; should be downloaded either in the same folder level as others in this repository, or elsewhere.

 `shortcut` - shortcut functions to quickly define parameters relevant for both mSOUND and ultrasonic imaging.

 `visualization` - shortcut functions to generate simulation-relevant images, useful for debugging

-`linear_image.m` - runs a simulation of a plane wave transmit on a designated field of scatterers

 ## Shortcut
 `msound_medium` - using a `set_grid` custom object, this function creates a `medium` structure that incorporates information about the material properties being simulated in mSOUND.